teckglobal/teckglobal-brute-force-protect/readme.txt

 * Enhanced debugging with detailed logs in `wp-content/teckglobal-bfp-debug.log`.

 == Upgrade Notice ==
-= 1.1.1 =
+= 1.1.3 =
-Fixes unban option, geolocation for manual bans, map display, and log limit UI—update for full functionality and improved usability.
+Adds a "Manual Ban" column to IP Logs for better tracking of manually banned IPs—update for improved visibility into ban reasons.

 == License ==
 This plugin is licensed under the GPLv2 or later.
 See the License URI for details.